astronomer/docs/software/deployment-resources.md

 ### (Celery executor only) Configure workers

-To optimize for flexibility and availability, the Celery executor works with a set of independent Celery workers across which it can delegate tasks.
-On Astronomer, you're free to configure your Celery workers to fit your use case.
+To optimize for flexibility and availability, the Celery executor works with a set of independent Celery workers across that it can delegate tasks.
+On Astronomer, you can configure your Celery workers to fit your use case.

 #### Worker count